 Note: this blog post is for those who know how to use Adobe Lightroom.
-If you are not familiar with this editing tool or you are just beginning to experiment with editing, you might find some tips, but the end result might differ!
+If you are not familiar with this editing tool or you are just beginning to experiment with editing, there are lots of tips for you here, but the end result might differ!

 We all experience it and it can be terribly disappointing: grey and gloomy skies when we want to take photos.
 I must admit, for a long time, as a content creator this could make me quite upset – of course I knew you cannot influence the weather; but being on a trip at a special desert location with dark grey skies is just less than ideal.
 This past weekend, I was doing a photo shoot at the Dead Sea for a travel magazine and the weather was – surprise – rainy and grey.
-Because there was no other choice than to create beautiful photos, I started experimenting a bit in Lightroom back in Tel Aviv (which by the way turned into twelve hours of editing) and came up with some solutions!
-Though it is impossible to create completely natural looking sunny photos with blue skies, Lightroom (both desktop and mobile) actually has quite a bit of tricks for you to edit stunning dreamy photos.
+Because there was no other choice than to create beautiful photos, I started experimenting a bit in Lightroom back in Tel Aviv and came up with some solutions!
+Though it is impossible to create completely natural looking sunny photos with blue skies, Lightroom (both desktop and mobile) has quite a bit of tricks for you to get a beautiful end result.

 Before starting to edit your moody photos, it is key to envision what look you want to create.
 Keep in mind that the color scheme of your Instagram should be in tune, so do not choose to create dreamy pink photos when your feed mostly consists of dark of black and white photos.
 This is a bit of an extreme example, but you get the idea!
 It is very important to have a color consistent Instagram feed, so choose the option below that suits your style best.
 Below are two options on how to make your gloomy photos come to life.